Reading of the Decreto super virtutibus on December 20, 2004.

 Ordained priest for Milan Archdiocese

-Aloysius was born at Corbetta (Milan) on October 18, 1873, as the fourth of fifteen children.
+Aloysius was born in Corbetta (Milan) on October 18, 1873, as the fourth of fifteen children.
 One of his brothers became a missionary and a sister, a Canossian nun.
-After his studies he was ordained a priest at Milan.
-He would have liked to join the salesians immediately, but his bishop, Card.
-Ferrari, sent him, a young priest of 22, as the vice-Rector of the Archdiocesan school at Saronno.
+After his studies, he was ordained a priest at Milan.
+He would have liked to join the Salesians immediately, but his bishop, Card.
+Ferrari, sent him, a young priest of 22, as the vice-Rector of the Archdiocesan school in Saronno.

 After 8 years, permission to join Salesians

 After eight years, he got permission to join the Salesians.
 A doctor in theology, he taught moral Theology and Sociology in the formation community of Foglizzo (1906-1910).
 Then he was sent as Pastor of the incipient parish of Mary Liberatrice at Testaccio, Rome.
 The notorious area was totally transformed, thanks to the goodness of the new pastor.
 Once a ruffian on the road slapped him, but Fr.
 Aloysius said to him, "Thank you," and showed his other cheek.
 "His confessional," said a witness, "was frequented from morning until evening.
 On feast days, confession seemed to be the main work of the day and to it was referred his celebration of the Holy Eucharist and preaching which he did six or seven times a day.
 In 1916, he was appointed Bishop of Sutri and Nepi by Pope Benedict XV.
 As bishop, he adopted a rule of life for himself in five points.